Fees, and university and college continuation charges

 (eg entry for examinations, resubmission of theses, late entry for examinations, copies of transcripts etc.)

 The level of these fees and charges will usually increase annually.
-Increases are expected normally not to exceed 4%, or RPI if higher, but may be greater to reflect the examining and administrative costs associated with the activity.
-The fees applying in any one academic year will be published by September of the previous year: for instance, fees for 2018-19 will have been published by September 2017.
+Increases are not normally expected to exceed 6%, or CPI if higher, but may be greater to reflect the examining and administrative costs associated with the activity.
+The fees applying in any one academic year will normally be published by September of the previous year: for instance, fees for 2024/25 will have been published by September 2023.